ebdundar/rl-continuous-control/README.md

  ![](smart-arm.gif)

 The each arm has 33-dimensional representations and a 4-dimensional action.
-This representation(state) contains information of an agent such as velocity,rotation,  and ray-based perception of the agent.
+This representation(state) contains information of an agent such as velocity, angular velocity, rotation, and position of the arm.
+Actions are values between -1 and +1 to apply torques to two joints.

 ### Termination Criteria